UDST/urbansim/CONTRIBUTING.md

 - Make a new branch for release prep

 - Update the version number and changelog
-  - `CHANGELOG.md`
-  - `setup.py`
+  - `CHANGELOG.rst`
   - `urbansim/__init__.py`
   - `docs/source/index.rst`

-- Make sure all the tests are passing, and check if updates are needed to `README.md` or to the documentation
+- Make sure all the tests are passing, and check if updates are needed to `README.rst` or to the documentation

 - Open a pull request to the main branch to finalize it